harness/developer-hub/docs/continuous-integration/use-ci/use-drone-plugins/ci-github-action-step.md

 5. If required by the Action, add key-value pairs representing environment variables that you want to pass to the GitHub Action in the **Environment Variables** field under **Optional Configuration**.
 For example, you would specify `GITHUB_TOKEN: <+secrets.getValue("github_pat")>` by entering `GITHUB_TOKEN` in the key field and `<+secrets.getValue("github_pat")>` in the value field.

+   Refer to the GitHub Action's `env` usage specifications for details about specific settings available for the Action that you want to use.
+Note that `env` specifies incoming environment variables, which are separate from outgoing environment variables that may be output by the Action.

+   The following cases *always* require environment variables:

-   For [private Action repositories](#private-action-repositories), you must provide the `GITHUB_TOKEN` environment variable.
+   * **Private Action repos:** For [private Action repositories](#private-action-repositories), you must provide the `GITHUB_TOKEN` environment variable.
 You need a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) that has pull permissions to the target repository.
 Additional permissions may be necessary depending on the Action's purpose.
-You can use a variable expression, such as `<+secrets.getValue("[SECRET_NAME]")>`, to call a token stored as a [Harness secret](/docs/category/secrets).

-   Refer to the GitHub Action's `env` usage specifications for details about specific settings available for the Action that you want to use.
-Note that `env` specifies incoming environment variables, which are separate from outgoing environment variables that may be output by the Action.
+   * **Duplicate Actions:** If you run multiple instances of the same GitHub Action, either in parallel or with a looping strategy, you must set the `XDG_CACHE_HOME` environment variable.
+The default value of this variable is `/home/ubuntu/.cache`; however, the `XDG_CACHE_HOME` variable must have a different value for each iteration of the Action.
+If you have separate steps running in parallel, assign distinct values to each step, such as `XDG_CACHE_HOME: /home/ubuntu/.cache1`.
+If you apply a looping strategy to the same step, you can use an expressions to generate distinct values, such as `XDG_CACHE_HOME: /home/ubuntu/.cache<+step.identifier>`.

 6. Optionally, you can set the **Timeout**.
 Once the timeout limit is reached, the step fails and pipeline execution continues.
 To set skip conditions or failure handling for steps, go to: